Sid672/Rangoli/README.md

 [Demo Link](https://repl.it/@Siddharthsing13/rangoli#main.py)

 # Let's start
 Let me introduce " repl. it " to you, its an online platform that runs code in all languages.
-It's a friendly platform to test and show code.
+It's a friendly platform to test code.
 Now, create a new python project on [repl.it](https://repl.it/languages/python3).

-- You can also follow steps in demo video to create repl.
+- Follow steps in the demo video to create your own repl.

 ![](https://media.giphy.com/media/3y8Rl5IC2gKjhfdGLQ/giphy.gif)

 # Functions
 - Before any project, everyone needs some knowledge.
-Don't worry, you don't need to remember all keywords.
-Only try to understand the use of         functions.
+But that doesn't mean you have to remember all the keywords.
+All you need is an understanding about the needful functions.
-- The functions that we use in the program are given below.
-So at least read it once.
+- The functions that we use in this program are given below.
+Lets go through them once:

 | Method          | Parameter                              | Description                                                                      |